antibland/front-end/group_projects/README.md

 **Removing a `localStorage` key from the console.**

-If you need to remove a previously set storage key, open up developer tools and click the 'Resources' tab.
-Open the 'LocalStorage' folder and delete the key you wish to remove.
+If you need to remove a previously set storage key, open up developer tools and click the 'Application' tab.
+Open the 'Local Storage' or 'Session Storage' folder (depending on which storage type you're using for your project) and delete the desired key.

 <img src='https://dl.dropboxusercontent.com/u/24799515/remove_storage.png' alt='' width='500' />